 Please note, there is a fee for this service, as required under the Anti-social Behaviour Act 2003.
 The fee has been set at £350 and is designed to mitigate the impact on our resources and deter frivolous or vexatious complaints.
 We encourage people to try and resolve high hedge issues amicably and directly, without the involvement of the council if possible.

-If you do want to pursue a formal complaint, please use this high hedges complaint form.
+If you do want to pursue a formal complaint, please use our online high hedges complaint form.

 General information about high hedge legislation